meshplay/meshplay/docs/pages/guides/infrastructure-management/infrastructure-discovery.md

 - Offload fingerprinting process to MeshSync.
 - Connect with KubeAPI for connections management.
 - Handle curated list of connections (port, protocol, etc.).
-- Display Meshery Models icons/colors for every discovered object with connection definitions pointing to components.
+- Display Meshplay Models icons/colors for every discovered object with connection definitions pointing to components.

-### Meshery Server Database Updates
+### Meshplay Server Database Updates

-Meshery Server writes updates from MeshSync to the server database:
+Meshplay Server writes updates from MeshSync to the server database:

-Meshery uses the component's Group, Version, Kind to perform the initial tier of fingerprinting.
+Meshplay uses the component's Group, Version, Kind to perform the initial tier of fingerprinting.

 ### MeshSync Endpoint

-The Meshery Server endpoint performs a simple JOIN of GVKs to enrich responses with Component Metadata.
+The Meshplay Server endpoint performs a simple JOIN of GVKs to enrich responses with Component Metadata.
 Key points to note:

 ## Connection Management